 When Rainbows Australia first began, its main goal was to provide a safe place for children and young people to express their feelings in relation to grief and loss – loss of a parent through death, separation or divorce, death of a sibling or grandparent, or any other major crisis or loss in their lives.

-During the past decade, Rainbows has evolved into a vibrant charity which serves as an advocate for youth who are at risk of emotional abuse, sexual abuse, self-harm, suicide, or substance abuse, due to a life altering crisis.
+During the past decade, Rainbows Australia has evolved into a vibrant charity which serves as an advocate for youth who are at risk of trauma, of emotional and/or sexual abuse, self-harm, suicide, or substance abuse, due to a life altering crisis.